thobl/dblptobib/README.md

 The python code supports other features like sorting/grouping by other things than the year of publication or filtering of, e.g., preprints.
-They are not accessible by just calling `dblptobib.py`, so you have to do some adjustments to the python code if you want to use them.
-Having a look at `output.py` is probably a good start for this.
+They are not accessible by just calling `dblptobib`, so you have to do some adjustments to the python code if you want to use them.
+Having a look at `dblptobib.py` and `output.py` is probably a good start for this.